 Arizona State University Campus

-- ASU has more than 1,000 student clubs and organizations for you to engage in extracurricular activities alongside studies.
+- ASU has more than 1,000 student clubs and organizations for you to engage in extracurricular activities alongside your studies.

 - There are over 400 research opportunities available for you to work with your faculty on campus.